lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/README.md

+## Downstream sequence analysis
-## Analysis of sequence data occuring after genotype matrix was generated
+*Pertains to analysis performed in R, after genotype matrix was created*

 1. Center